Boolean263/EventGhost-TaskMonitorPlus/README.md

 ## Author

-Boolean263, aka David Perry, based on work by Bitmonster and blackwind
+Boolean263 (aka David Perry) and kgschlosser, based on work by Bitmonster and blackwind

 ## History